cloudmesh/technologies/chapters/tech/sge.md

 managing jobs and is used in high-performance computing clusters [@www-sge-wiki].

-SGE cluster consist of a head node and computational nodes.
-Head node usually contains a master host that runs the master daemon called *sge_qmaster* that controls the scheduling, components, and access permissions [@www-fa18-523-83-sge-softpanorama].
+SGE cluster :o: consist of a head node and computational nodes. :o: Head node usually contains a master host that runs the master daemon called `sge_qmaster` that controls the scheduling, components, and access permissions [@www-fa18-523-83-sge-softpanorama].
 Computations nodes run execution daemon called *sge_execd* that can run three types of hosts: administration hosts,